Skiing In Utah

 Snow Science, Short & Sweet

 Want the 30-second version of why our powder skis so well?
-Cold temps plus dry air equal lower snow-to-water ratios.
+Cold temperatures, combined with dry air, result in lower snow-to-water ratios.
 This means lighter flakes with more loft.

 This combo is why “right storm, right canyon” remains a Utah mantra.